Insurance and Financial Questions

 Yes!
 Our philosophy is to look at your whole-body health to optimize your outcome.

-First of all, it’s important to maintain an ideal body weight, especially when it comes to lower extremity procedures.
+First of all, it’s important to maintain ideal body weight, especially when it comes to lower extremity procedures.
 Every pound of excess weight exerts about four pounds of extra pressure on the knees.
 So, a person who is 10 pounds overweight has 40 pounds of extra pressure on his or her knees.

 As you can see, losing weight is quite important to the success of your procedure.
 Ideally, we recommend losing weight prior to procedures.
 However, we can do a “smaller” procedure to help you bridge the gap until you lose the recommended weight.

 This is so important that we couldn’t leave the weight loss to chance.
-Dr. Albano searched for a year for a good, scientifically-sound program that was easy to follow.
+Dr. Albano searched for a year for a good, scientifically sound program that was easy to follow.
 He decided to partner with the Ideal Protein program and his patients have since been very successful.
 With the Ideal Protein program, men typically lose 3.5 pounds per week and women 2.5 pounds per week.

-A good anti-inflammatory diet of low carbohydrates, low animal fat and normal protein helps the healing process.
+A good anti-inflammatory diet of low carbohydrates, low animal fat, and normal protein helps the healing process.

 It is very important to avoid NSAID medications (such as ibuprofen, Aleve, etc.) one week before and after your procedure, as they inhibit the healing process.

 Also, if you are over 40 years old, it is important to optimize your hormones.
 Even if your hormone level is not “low,” it may be suboptimal.
 Think of it like fertilizing the soil: plants will grow in rocky soil, but not as well as they could in better soil.
-The same is true for your body: the stem cell procedures will work much better with a little hormone fertilizer thrown in.
+The same is true for your body: the regenerative cell procedures will work much better with a little hormone fertilizer thrown in.
 Because this is so important, we offer bioidentical hormone replacement therapy (BHRT) for patients who need assistance.

 Finally, physical therapy is a very important part of the healing process.
 We recommend at least one or two pre-habilitation visits, which go a long way in the recovery process.
 Then, after treatment, we almost always recommend physical therapy for a faster, stronger recovery.